mufana/mufana.github.io/_posts/2017-08-09-Pester-Jenkins.md

 ### Write the code

 For this example I've created a very basic Pester test.
-A simple; _Describe_ that aspects the following output: _This is a very simple pester test!_.
+A simple; _Describe_ that expects the following output: _This is a very simple pester test!_.

 ```PowerShell
 Describe "Get-PesterTest" {